Sunday Anxiety: Why It Happens and How to Calm Your Mind Before Monday

 1. Create a Sunday Wind-Down Routine

-Swap chores and errands for light, calming activities:
+Swap chores and errands for light, calming activities.
+This helps reduce Sunday anxiety before work.

 - Reading